Molotov (band): History

 Molotov performed at the 2009 Coachella Music Festival.
 In an interview, the band talked about the possibility of releasing a live DVD.
 In a later interview, Ebright said the DVD would possibly be directed by Y tu mamá también director Alfonso Cuarón.
 The band's manager, Jorge Mondragón, has said that a book would be published recounting their 15 years as a band.

 Band lead guitar Tito Fuentes said that their next album would be released independently during 2010.
-On May 14, 2010, it was announced that the band would perform at Mexico City's Zócalo for the first time in the band's history, having been denied the chance to play the venue in their hometown five times before.
+On 14 May 2010, it was announced that the band would perform at Mexico City's Zócalo for the first time in the band's history, having been denied the chance to play the venue in their hometown five times before.
 The band performed a concert along with other bands such as Jaguares and Maldita Vecindad to protest against Arizona's SB 1070 law.
 The band recorded their performance at the Creation of Peace Festival in Kazan in Russia.
 In May 2012, this was released as the live album Desde Rusia con amor, with an accompanying DVD.
 The band worked with Mexican film director Olallo Rubio, providing music for a documentary called Gimme the Power in which Rubio analyzes Mexico under the power of the Institutional Revolutionary Party.
-The documentary was released on June 1, 2012.
+The documentary was released on 1 June 2012, a month before the 2012 Mexican general election was held.

 Music and lyrics

-Molotov's lyrics include a mixture of politics, sex, and expletives with dark humor and social commentary which made it hard for Molotov to enter mainstream media.
-LGBT organization GLAAD criticized the band for their song "Puto", which GLAAD categorized as being homophobic.
+Molotov's lyrics include a mixture of politics, sex, and expletives with dark humour and social commentary which made it hard for Molotov to enter mainstream media.
+LGBT organisation GLAAD criticized the band for their song "Puto", which GLAAD categorised as being homophobic.
 Molotov's lead vocalist and guitarist Tito Fuentes responded to the controversy over the song by stating, "It's about cowards not homosexuals," further elaborating in regard to their lyricism, "We don't [care] about being politically correct.
 We respect the art of it.
 The expression."

 Publications such as Vibe said that their music "is incendiary by nature [...] with poisoned darts aimed directly at the heart of the oppressive paternalism of the government".
 For example, the song "Gimme Tha Power" contained a line that literally translated to, "We have to rip out the problem by the roots and change the government of our country."
 These lyrics reflected aspects of the tumultuous political climate of the late 1990s.
 In 2000, the voting public in Mexico elected a president from a different political party than that which had held uninterrupted power since 1940.

 Molotov's music incorporates elements of hip hop, funk, pop, disco, dance-pop and punk rock into their musical style, which has been classified as rock en español, rap metal, alternative rock, hard rock, post-grunge, nu metal, rap rock, and Latin rock.